 In cities around the globe, the type of technology utilized by DWC is used on a larger scale to control traffic, the movement of individuals, and products, and is manipulated to provide entertainment to massive audiences in the form of reality television.
 By placing surveillance cameras, projection screens, and RIFD tagging equipment in the intimate environment of one’s home, DWC provides “civilian” users with the tools to experience this technology for themselves, bringing to light a world in which they stand amidst but do not normally see, and raising questions about how we manipulate and censor what we allow ourselves to see and experience as “reality” and “truth” in daily life.

-Shona Kitchen assisted by Olga Reid.
+Shona Kitchen with Olga Reid.

 This project grew not only from Montalvos specific of landscape, but also from Edgetown project and a 3 month research post at the Center for Advanced Visualization and Interaction (CAVI) in Aarhus, Denmark researching future technologies and their speculative consequences on our every day lives.